juhaku/utoipa/README.md

 -|-
-Necessary subset implementation of OpenAPI spec in Rust| :heavy_minus_sign: Some definitions missing Macros for autogenerating documentation | :x: In development and experiment Embed Swagger UI for OpenAPi documentation | :heavy_check_mark: Done Embed ReDocly for OpenAPI documentation | :x: Not done Integration with Actix web framework | :x: In development Integration with Rocker framework | :x: Not done
+Necessary subset implementation of OpenAPI spec in Rust| :heavy_minus_sign: Some definitions missing Macros for autogenerating documentation | :x: In development and experiment Embed Swagger UI for OpenAPI documentation | :heavy_check_mark: Done Embed ReDocly for OpenAPI documentation | :x: Not done Integration with Actix web framework | :x: In development Integration with Rocker framework | :x: Not done